By: Shannon Popkin

 (231) 690-6794 or firstname.lastname@example.org

-- Comparison Girl goes directly to the Bible for help and perspective on comparison.
-Each lesson opens with a Bible reading, in which Jesus is responding to either the disciples, Pharisees, tax collectors, sinners, or others who were comparing.
+- Control Girl goes directly to the Bible for help and perspective on control.
+Each lesson opens with a Bible reading, in which a woman of the Bible is either trying to take control, or dealing with something that is out of her control.
 Each lesson closes with several application questions, often about cross-referenced Bible verses.
 The meditation at the end of each lesson offers an encapsulated truth, theme verse, and prayer.

-- Comparison Girl invites real life application.
+- Control Girl invites real life application.
 The lessons are peppered with funny, vulnerable, and inspiring stories from Shannon’s own life, or shared with permission from others.
-Both the stories and heart-probing application questions will challenge the woman of every age and stage to consider her own measure-up mindset, and find practical ways to realign herself to Jesus’s me-free way of living.
+Both the stories and heart-probing application questions will challenge the woman of every age and stage to consider her own desire for control, and find practical ways to surrender her life to God.

-- Comparison Girl devotes a chapter to each of the following ways women tend to compare: comparing sin, comparing wealth, comparing appearances, comparing ministries, and comparing status.
+- Control Girl opens with a chapter setting up the problem with control, and closes with a chapter for today’s Control Girls, who have the help of the Spirit in surrendering to God.
+The remaining seven chapters examine the Old Testament stories of Eve, Sarah, Hagar, Rebekah, Leah, Rachel, and Miriam, looking for warnings, lessons, and new insights about God.
 Each chapter is divided into lessons which allow the woman on a time budget to engage a complete train of thought, and consider how God is inviting her to respond.

-Women will find more information about the leader’s kit and teaching videos, along with free bonus resources, at ComparisonGirl.com.
+Women will find more information along with free bonus resources, at ControlGirl.com

 About the Author: